 TLS is no longer the exception, nor should it be.
 That’s why we built Let’s Encrypt.
 We want TLS to be the default method for communication on the Web.
 It should just be a fundamental part of the fabric, like TCP or HTTP.
 When this happens, having a certificate will become an existential issue, rather than a value add, and content policing mistakes will be particularly costly.
 On a technical level, mistakes will lead to significant down time due to a slow issuance and revocation cycle, and features like HSTS.
 On a philosophical and moral level, mistakes (innocent or otherwise) will mean censorship, since CAs would be gatekeepers for online speech and presence.
 This is probably not a good role for CAs.

 At least for the time being, Let’s Encrypt is going to check with the Google Safe Browsing API before issuing certificates, and refuse to issue to sites that are flagged as phishing or malware sites.
 Google’s API is the best source of phishing and malware status information that we have access to, and attempting to do more than query this API before issuance would almost certainly be wasteful and ineffective.
+(Update: As of January 10, 2019, we no longer check domains against the Safe Browsing API.)

 We’re going to implement this phishing and malware status check because many people are not comfortable with CAs entirely abandoning anti-phishing and anti-malware efforts just yet, even for DV certificates.
 We’d like to continue the conversation for a bit longer before we abandon what many people perceive to be an important CA behavior, even though we disagree.